viky-ai/website/doc/guides/entities-list-import-export/index.md

 ## Purpose

 When your agent becomes more complex it will need lots of entities grouped together within lists.
-As such, it will become easier to process those lists in an external tool then import them back into viky.ai.
+As such, it becomes easier to process those lists in an external tool and then import them into viky.ai.

 ## File format

 The file format is CSV (Comma-Separated Values) UTF-8 encoded.
-Both entities import and export are using this format.
+Both entities import and export use this format.
 It is composed of  3 comma-separated columns, where each line represents a complete entity.
 Below is an example of content:

 ```
 Terms,Auto solution,Solution